auth0/docs/articles/connector/troubleshooting.md

 **Note:** In order to detect issues with certificates you'll need to set `CONNECTIONS_API_V2_KEY` in the `config.json` file as described [here](/connector/modify#using-the-configuration-file).

 The __Export__ button will create a .zip file containing the `config.json` file, the `lib\\profileMapper.js` file, the `certs` folder and the output of the troubleshooting tool.
-Send this troubleshooting package to [support](mailto:support@auth0.com) if you're experiencing problems with the connector.
+Send this troubleshooting package to us by opening a [support ticket](https://support.auth0.com) if you're experiencing problems with the connector.

 ## Troubleshooting Tool